 where $\tilde{\boldsymbol{\varepsilon}}$ is the “weighted and de-correlated noise” after accounting for the correlations and the different uncertainties between $\mu^*_{\alpha}$ and $\mu_\delta$.
 This transformation effectively standardizes the scale of the errors and de-correlates them.
 The problem then reduces to an ordinary least-squares (OLS) solution applied to these transformed equations.

-Appendix \ref{App2:weighting} presents a comparison of the HDC and VSH methods for estimating the GW amplitude using the same simulated dataset, highlighting the differences between analyses performed with and without weighting schemes.
+Appendix \ref{App2:weighting} presents a comparison of the HDC and VSH methods to estimate the GW amplitude using the same simulated data set, highlighting the differences between analyzes performed with and without weighting schemes.

-Figure~\ref{fig:GN_model} (\textit{top left panel}) presents the Hellings--Downs (HD) correlation curves derived from simulations of GW that include noise, using the actual \textit{Gaia}-CRF3 quasar positions together with their proper motion uncertainties and correlations.
-The inclusion of noise further amplifies the deviations of the $C_{\perp\perp}$ and $C_{\parallel\parallel}$ components from the theoretical HD curve and introduces additional scatter.
-This clearly highlights the combined impact of uneven sky coverage and non-uniform proper motion uncertainties on the detectability of gravitational waves and on the accuracy of parameter estimation using the HD correlation method.
+Figure~\ref{fig:GN_model} (\textit{top left panel}) presents the HD curves derived from GW simulations that include noise, using the actual \textit{Gaia}-CRF3 quasar positions together with their proper motion uncertainties and correlations.
+The inclusion of noise further amplifies the deviations of the components $C_{\perp\perp}$ and $C_{\parallel\parallel}$ from the theoretical HD curve and introduces additional scatter.
+This clearly highlights the combined impact of uneven sky coverage and non-uniform proper motion uncertainties on the detectability of GWs and on the accuracy of parameter estimation using the HDC method.
 The cross terms ($C_{\parallel\perp}$ and $C_{\perp\parallel}$) depart from zero over the entire range of angular separations $\theta$, demonstrating that uncertainties in quasar proper motions contribute significantly to the observed correlations, in addition to the effects of their non-uniform distribution on the celestial sphere.

 Despite the substantial scatter of the correlation components shown in Fig. \ref{fig:GN_model} (\textit{top left panel}), we performed a fit of the correlation components using the functional form given by Eq. \ref{eq:Gamma}.
 This yields a value of $0.4238 \pm 0.1281~\mu\mathrm{as}^2 \mathrm{yr}^{-2}$ (fig. \ref{fig:GN_model} \textit{top right panel}), which is very close to the model expectation of $0.3533~\mu\mathrm{as}^2 \mathrm{yr}^{-2}$.
-The 95\% confidence interval shown in this figure \textit{in green} corresponds to the uncertainty of the fitted amplitude parameter of the Hellings–Downs correlation function.
+The 95\% confidence interval shown in this figure \textit{in green} corresponds to the uncertainty of the fitted amplitude parameter of the HDC function.